aniqatc/playground/docs/widgets/02-calculator.md

 Processes arithmetic expressions and handles graphing tasks

 - `evaluateExpression(expression)` => Evaluates arithmetic expressions with custom handling for exponents (`evaluateExponent(expression)`)
-- `graphFunction(expression)`: Renders the graph of a given expression using the Function-Plot library
+- `graphFunction(expression)` => Renders the graph of a given expression using the Function-Plot library

 **`CalculatorUI`**